Ishq Murshid: Music

 The original soundtrack "Ishq Murshid" released in November 2023.
-Lyrics were written by Sabir Zafar, Ahmed Zahahzeb composed the music and performed the song.
-Another original soundtrack "Tera Mera Hai Pyar Amar" were also released in November 2023.
+Lyrics were written by Sabir Zafar, Ahmed Jahanzeb composed the music and performed the song.
+Another original soundtrack "Tera Mera Hai Pyar Amar" was also released in November 2023.
 Ahmed Zahahzeb penned the lyrics, composed the music, and performed the song.
-Female version and extended wedding verse of "Tera Mera Hai Pyar Amar" were also released.
+The female version and extended wedding verse of "Tera Mera Hai Pyar Amar" were also released.
 Javeria Saud alleged that she penned the lyrics to the song, but was not credited, but Jahanzeb disputed her claims.

 Production

 To portray the main protagonist, Ahad Raza Mir, Hamza Ali Abbasi, Wahaj Ali, and Bilal Abbas Khan were approached, but Khan was ultimately chosen.
-On March, 10,2023, Khan revealed his upcoming project through his Instagram account, in which he will be paired opposite Dur-e-Fishan Saleem.
+On 10 March 2023, Khan revealed his upcoming project through his Instagram account, in which he will be paired opposite Dur-e-Fishan Saleem.
 Saleem was chosen to portray the female lead and was suggested to the writer Abdul Khaliq Khan by Siraj-ul-Haque.
 Hum TV revealed the look of the actors on 7 June.
-The first looks of the lead actors from the series was revealed on 23 May.
+The first looks of the lead actors from the series were revealed on 23 May.
 The first and second teasers were released on 5 August 2023.